nrkn/text-layout/README.md

 #### test more edge cases

-Very small or very large text.
+Very small or very large initial font sizes.
 Very short or very long words.
+Text composed of few words or many words.
+Text with few hard lines or many.
-Small amounts or large amounts of text.
-Fitting to very small or very large bounds/width etc.
+Fitting/wrapping to very small or very large bounds/width etc.

 ### documentation